bob-dpi/pcdaemon/fpga-drivers/qtr4/readme.txt

 of the FPGA and is considered dark if the voltage is still above the logic 1 level.
 Sensitivity is controlled by a delay in reading the inputs.
 The longer the delay, the longer the cap can discharge.
-Sensitiviy is in units of 10us but since the discharge of a capacitor is exponential the sensitivity is very non-linear.
+Sensitivity is in units of 10us but since the discharge of a capacitor is exponential the sensitivity is very non-linear.
 Sensitivity in the range of 5 to 25 seems to work fairly well.